The MGA With An Attitude

 Wednesday December 16, 2015

-Sitting just north of San Antonio, Texas, still contemplating a trip south to Corpus Christi for a club meeting, but having no available contact with the club.
+Sitting just north of San Antonio, Texas, still contemplating a trip south to Corpus Christi for a meeting with Corpus Christi MG Car Club, but having no available contact with the club.
 We finally called the restaurant to ask if the club had a reservation and what time?
 After several minutes grovelling about,the manager finally said the club had not been meeting there for a long time.
 So, scratch the trip south and save a couple hundred miles.